ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Azure Cloud Shell
 - can be used on iOS

-Azure CLI
-- cannot be installed on iOS
-- can use Bash from Cloud Shell by logging in to the Azure portal from your Android laptop.
-Then you can create a new virtual machine from Bash with CLI.
 - Cloud Shell is a management machine for Azure, managed by Microsoft.
 - Azure Cloud Shell gives you the flexibility to choose the best shell operation for your business.
 - Both Bash and PowerShell are options for this.

+Azure CLI
+- ms cross-platform command-line experience fro managing Azure Resources. (like CMD, a shell lang)
+- cannot be installed on iOS, works on Win, macOS and Linux
+- can use Bash from Cloud Shell (works in **CloudShell**) by logging in to the Azure portal from your Android laptop.
+Then you can create a new virtual machine from Bash with CLI.

 Power Apps portal
 - to create external websites that allow users outside your organization to sign in with different identities, create and view data in Microsoft Dataverse, and browse content anonymously.
 This is not the mechanism to use when creating a virtual machine